Jim's Maui Guide

 Please do your homework before planning any travel.

-I have a trip planned for February 2021, which I'm quite certain will be cancelled.
 Wear a mask, practice social distancing, and listen to the experts.

 Maybe we will be able travel again someday,